JimmyAllDay/protocol-platform/docs/ADR/authentication.md

 ## Multiple Sign-Up Attempts With the Same Email After Email Verification

-## Email Change Request Before Verification
+## Email Change Request Before or after verification

 This is not handled by the app.

-## Account Deletion Request Before Or After Email Verification
+## Account Deletion Request After Email Verification

-This is not handled by the app.
+Users can delete their account if they wish by going to the Account page.

 ## Attempting to Use the Verification Link After It Expires